madhuravius/workstation/readme.md

 # reload it to mount relative dirs
 vagrant reload

-# use the box
+# use the box (with display for clipboard support)
-vagrant ssh
+vagrant ssh -- -X

 # rebuild if needed
 vagrant reload --provision